The Flash season 8: Writing

 Speaking to the events of the season, showrunner Eric Wallace said that Barry Allen / The Flash would become "the most confident, incredibly powerful, secure team leader".
 Wallace then commented that the series would return to Barry and Iris West-Allen's relationship.
 Wallace went on to hint that multiple relationships, including Joe West and Cecile Horton's, would be further explored and deepened in the season, as well as that Kristen Kramer and August Heart may return in this season.
 The graphic novel format for the series will continue in the eighth season.
 Wallace noted that one of the graphic novels would feature a new villain who is "a very scary fellow, and when he shows up, we might dip our toes into the world of horror and the supernatural."
 In September 2021, Wallace revealed that Joe West is "going to get an incredibly different perspective on life, and it will lead him to a very big choice."

-Wallace also revealed that Iris' time sickness will be dealt with after "Armageddon", and that solving it is "a huge, huge part of the entire season, and it will take all season to solve that.
+Wallace also revealed that Iris' time sickness would be dealt with after "Armageddon", and that solving it is "a huge, huge part of the entire season, and it will take all season to solve that.
 And that will have big ramifications for Barry and Iris' relationship and marriage."
 In March 2022, Wallace confirmed that in writing the season finale, "it all gets resolved by the end of season 8, so we can start fresh and clean, should we, knock on wood, be able to have the privilege to do a season 9", while also writing two endings.
 Wallace also revealed that Nora West-Allen's sexuality would be acknowledged this season.